 Religion in the Ancient World

 Weapons in Ancient Greece

 Ancient Greek armies were based on infantry called hoplites.
-The hoplite had to buy his own armour and weapons so he usually came from the middle class.
+The hoplite had to buy his own armor and weapons so he usually came from the middle class.

-Hoplites were protected by helmets, breastplates and backplates and shin guards called greaves.
+Hoplites were protected by helmets, breastplates and back plates and shin guards called greaves.
 They carried round, bronze shields.
-Hoplites carried 1.8 metre long spears made of wood with a metal point.
+Hoplites carried 1.8 meter long spears made of wood with a metal point.
 They also carried swords and daggers.
 When they went into battle Hoplites marched in lines with their shields overlapping to form a metal 'wall'.

 Only the rich could afford horses so they provided the cavalry.
 Cavalrymen carried two throwing spears and a sword.
 Poor men became archers or were armed with slings.
-They did not wear armour.
+They did not wear armor.

 The Athenians also had a large navy.
 The ships were called triremes.
 They had three rows of oars.
 Two rows poked out of portholes.
 The third row was on the top deck.
 Ships were armed with a ram at the prow.

 Medicine in Ancient Greece